 Open Hours: 10:00 – 22:00

 This monstrous megamall is all the things we often try to avoid.
-It has the standard offerings of international brand-named shops and a massive selection of food.
+It has the standard offerings of international brand-name shops and a massive selection of food.

-In Malaysia, megamalls can be good fun.
+One of the most fun things to do in Malacca involves visiting the mega-malls.
 The real joy to be had by escaping the humidity and heat for a while.
-The kids, and I, enjoying the spending a few hours here when we stopped for lunch.
+The kids, and I, enjoying spending a few hours here when we stopped for lunch.

 Did I mention it is in air-conditioned comfort?

 There are small rides for the kids in the Lower Ground Floor and a small playground.
-You can pay a few dollars and the small kids can hire a car to “drive”.
-There is apparently an aquarium somewhere although we were unable to find it.
+You can pay a few dollars, and the little kids can hire a car to “drive.”
+There is apparently an aquarium somewhere, although we were unable to find it.
 For the older kids also on Lower Ground Floor, there is a virtual-reality game area.

 The cinema is on level 5.
 As an Australian, it is great to see the movies and not have to sell a kidney.
-The prices are very affordable. and an arcade game area.
+The prices are very affordable.
+There is also an arcade game area.

 To be like a local in Melaka, you can always try out some family karaoke.
 We passed on that one!